cdmuhlb/DgView/README.md

 Data format
 -----------

 _DgView_ currently reads its data from an ad hoc plain-text file format.
-Domains must be composed of rectangular elements using a basis of Legendre polynomials.
+Domains must be composed of 2D rectangular Legendre-Gauss-Lobatto elements.
-These elements may be arbitrarily scaled and shifted and need not conform to their neighbors, but they may not be rotated or otherwise have their coordinates mapped.
+These elements may be arbitrarily scaled and shifted and need not conform to their neighbors, but they may not be rotated or otherwise have their coordinates mapped, and they should not overlap one another.

 Each timestep must be stored in a separate file, and the files must be named `VarsTime<step_num>.data`, where `<step_num>` is an integer representing the